-The Association of Child Life Professionals is pleased to announce the availability of two research awards to be presented at the Child Life Annual Conference in Chicago in April, 2019.
+The Association of Child Life Professionals is pleased to announce the availability of two research awards to be presented at the Child Life Annual Conference in San Antonio in May, 2020.
 The Professional Research Recognition Award honors significant work by a child life specialist, and the Student Research Recognition Award acknowledges research conducted by a student.
 Both awards celebrate research initiatives that contribute to theory and practice within the field of child life.
-A profile of the winning researcher(s) and a brief summary of the research findings will be shared with ACLP members in the summer 2019 issue of the ACLP Bulletin, and the award recipients will also be recognized at the Child Life Annual Conference.
+A profile of the winning researcher(s) and a brief summary of the research findings will be shared with ACLP members in a special April issue of the ACLP Monthly and the summer 2020 issue of the ACLP Bulletin.
+The award recipients will also be recognized at the Child Life Annual Conference.

-We encourage ACLP members to spread the news about the awards to individuals who may be interested in applying.
+We encourage ACLP members to submit their research and to share news of the award with others who may be interested in applying.
 These awards are presented annually so be sure to consider this opportunity when disseminating future research.

 Applications will be reviewed for the following:

 a.
 The research demonstrates the value and effectiveness of the child life profession.